 It may be quicker for solar installers already working in this industry to satisfy the Work Experience requirement, compared to an individual transitioning into this industry.

-The GRID Alternatives Team Leader program is specifically designed to help NABCEP exam candidates satisfy the Work Experience requirement and would offer one of the best opportunities to gain this experience.
+GRID Alternatives offers a program specifically designed to help NABCEP exam candidates satisfy the Work Experience requirement.

 Given that many individuals prepare for and take the NABCEP PV Associate exam first, in order to qualify later for the NABCEP PV Installation Professional exam, we must factor those 40 hours into our overall expected prep time.